HappySeaFox/sail/FAQ.md

 #
 mime-types=image/abc

-# Section of various features describing what the image codec can actually read.
+# Section of various features describing what the image codec can actually load.
 #
-[read-features]
+[load-features]

 # ';'-separated list of what the image codec can actually read.
-# Can be empty if the image codec cannot read images.
+# Can be empty if the image codec cannot load images.
 #
 # Possible values:
-#    STATIC      - Can read static images.
+#    STATIC      - Can load static images.
-#    ANIMATED    - Can read animated images.
+#    ANIMATED    - Can load animated images.
-#    MULTI-PAGED - Can read multi-paged (but not animated) images.
+#    MULTI-PAGED - Can load multi-paged (but not animated) images.
-#    META-DATA   - Can read image meta data like JPEG comments or EXIF.
+#    META-DATA   - Can load image meta data like JPEG comments or EXIF.
-#    INTERLACED  - Can read interlaced images.
+#    INTERLACED  - Can load interlaced images.
-#    ICCP        - Can read embedded ICC profiles.
+#    ICCP        - Can load embedded ICC profiles.
 #
 features=STATIC;META-DATA;INTERLACED;ICCP

 # ';'-separated list of codec-specific tuning options.
 For example, it's possible
-# to disable ABC codec filtering with setting abc-filtering to 0 in read options.
+# to disable ABC codec filtering with setting abc-filtering to 0 in load options.
 # Tuning options' names must start with the codec name to avoid confusing.
 #
 # The list of possible values for every tuning option is not current available